syncany/syncany-docs/source/commands.rst

 ---------------------------------------------------------------

 This command performs three different actions: It lists the locally installed and remotely available plugins, including version information and whether plugins can be upgraded.
 It installs new plugins from either a given URL or a local file.
 It removes locally installed plugins from the user's local plugin directory.

+For a detailed command reference including all command-specific options, please refer to the manual page of this command at :ref:`man_plugin`.
+For a detailed explanations of plugins, refer to the chapter :doc:`plugins`.

 Example 1: List all available plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^